-EWI's managers continue to highlight the presence of valuation discrepancies within the global small-cap universe, which appears to remains out of favour among investors with small caps trading at significant discounts relative to their larger-cap peers.
-The managers note that global small caps now make up less than 5% of the market - one of the lowest proportions on record - supporting the argument that the asset class has become unloved amongst global investors.
+EWI's managers continue to highlight the presence of compelling valuation anomalies within the global small-cap universe, which remains markedly out of favour with small caps trading at significant discounts relative to their larger-cap peers.
+The managers note that global small caps now make up less than 5% of the market - one of the lowest proportions on record - reflecting how unloved the asset class has become.

 Whilst the managers do not attempt to time market rotations, they point to the sharp moves seen late last year as evidence of how quickly sentiment can swing when capital returns to the space.
-They believe that, should there be a broader re-rating of small caps, EWI's portfolio - which is heavily skewed toward this underappreciated segment - should benefit meaningfully.
+They believe that, should there be a broader re-rating of small caps, EWI's portfolio - which is heavily skewed toward this underappreciated segment - stands to benefit meaningfully.